 |Australian Dollar / Malaysian Ringgit|

-Quotes and Spreads
+Quotes and Spreads in Forex Trading

 Forex brokers make money is by offering different prices for buying and selling a currency.
-The difference between prices is known as the spread, and it is different for every currency pair.
+The difference between rates is known as the spread, and it is different for every currency pair.
 Spreads are measured in pips which is the smallest change in value a currency can make.

 While some brokers or account types have fixed spreads, some brokers will also have variable spreads which change based on the liquidity available.
 More on Forex quotes here.

 Forex is a margined product, meaning to trade Forex, traders will borrow money to make the investment.
 This is done using something called leverage.

 Leverage is a financial tool that allows you to increase the possible profits from a trade.
 With leverage, you can trade bigger trade sizes than what your account could typically trade.
 Leverage is either offered by your broker or a 3rd party liquid provider like a bank.
 Depending on the broker, and the experience of the trader, the broker makes more leverage available to you.